eclipse-archived/smarthome/tools/static-code-analysis/README.md

 ## Failing the build

-The build will fail if a problem with highest priority is found by some of the Maven plugins for PMD, Checkstyle and FindBugs.
+The build will fail if a problem with high priority is found by some of the Maven plugins for PMD, Checkstyle and FindBugs.
 Each of the plugins has its own way to prioritize the detected problems:

-- for PMD - the highest priority of a rule is "1";
+- for PMD - the build will fail when a rule with Priority "2" is found;
 - for Checkstyle - a rule with severity="Error";
-- for Findbugs - a Matcher with priority "1".
-(This is currently now working as expected - See [Known Problems](#known-problems) below)
+- for Findbugs - any Matcher with Rank bigger than 9.

 # Configuration

 The build can be configured to fail, when an error is found with the `fail.on.error` property.
-Default value is `false`.
+Default value is `true`.

 You can refer to the following links for more configuration options for the specific Maven plugins: